 This fullness (think: boulder shoulders) is a critical part of what a lot of people are chasing when they want to build upper body muscle mass.
 Training your shoulders directly instead of relying on presses alone to get you there will skyrocket your physique gains.

-The front deltoid originates from the superior surface and the anterior border of the lateral third of the clavicle.
-This muscle is involved in all shoulder flexion movements like front raises and all vertical and horizontal pressing exercises (think: overhead presses, bench presses, and push-ups).
+- Front Deltoid: This muscle is involved in all shoulder flexion movements like front raises and all vertical and horizontal pressing exercises (think: overhead presses, bench presses, and push-ups).

-The lateral deltoid originates from the lateral margin and superior surface of the acromion of the scapula.
-It’s involved in shoulder abduction of your arm beyond the first 15 degrees of movement.
-In other words, your lateral delts help with exercises like lateral raises and overhead presses that take your shoulder away from your body’s midline.
+- Lateral Deltoid: Your lateral delts help with exercises like lateral raises and overhead presses that take your shoulder away from your body’s midline.
 You can also target your lateral delts by using a wider grip during these movements.

-The posterior deltoid originates from the lateral third of the spine of the scapula, on the crest.
+- Posterior Deltoid:.
 All movements that involve shoulder extension and external rotation train the posterior deltoid.
 Examples of these moves include bent-over reverse flyes, bent-over row variations, lat pulldowns, and chin-up and pull-up variations.
 The overhead lockout position trains the posterior deltoids, too.

 More on Deltoid Training